EarthStation 5

-Logo for EarthStation 5 as used on the EarthStation 5 website.

 Earth Station 5 (ES5) was a peer-to-peer network active between 2003 and 2005, operated by a company of the same name.
 The user client application also shared this name.
 Earth Station 5 was notable for its strong, if overstated, emphasis on user anonymity, and for its bold advocacy of piracy and copyright infringement.
 ES5's highly antagonistic position toward copyright advocacy and enforcement organizations garnered the group significant attention and peaked with an ES5 press release announcing a "declaration of war" against the Motion Picture Association of America.
 ES5 claimed to operate out of the Jenin in the Palestinian Authority-controlled West Bank, a region where they argued that copyright laws were unenforceable.
 Investigative journalism cast serious doubts on the company's Palestinian origin as well as many of its other claims.
 To this day, much about the company and its leadership remains uncertain or unknown.

 Peer-to-peer services

-Screenshot of the EarthStation 5 website at the time of launch.

 Earth Station 5 was based around a peer-to-peer (P2P) file sharing service and a standalone Earth Station 5 file-sharing client.
 Initial versions of the software could only share or download files by using the ES5 network.

 ES5's P2P network and client were announced on June 9, 2003.
 People associated with ES5 claimed in media reports that the network had more than 16,000,000 participants at its peak, but these numbers were unsupported and viewed very skeptically.
 The actual number of participants was probably several orders of magnitude smaller.

 Largely due to the low availability of files on the small ES5 network, later versions of the ES5 client included the free software/open source giFT daemon which provided ES5 users access to the larger Gnutella and FastTrack networks.
 While Gnutella and FastTrack offered access to many more files, the functionality that let users access these networks did not take advantage of any of ES5's anonymity features, which decreased the advantages of ES5 over other P2P clients — in particular other FastTrack or Gnutella clients.